emustudio/emustudio.github.io/_documentation/user/_doc/ssem/as-ssem.md

 ### Comments

-Only one-line comments will be supported, but of various forms.
-Generally, comment will be everything starting with some prefix until the end of the line.
+One-line comments are supported in various forms.
+Generally, the comment is everything starting with some prefix until the end of the line.
 Comment prefixes are:

 - Double-slash (`//`)
 - Semi-colon (`;`)